DavidFW1960/bom-weather-card/info.md

 ## Latest Changes

+This release corrects a bug in the night icon for the sunny condition.
+It is a breaking change.
+This affects you if you use hybrid icons
+You need to copy the day.png to sunny-day.png and night.png to sunny-night.png or re-download and extract the icons from the zip file again.
+(Don't rename the old one as that will break installations using old icons.)
+If you care about the reason for this read on:
+The reason this happened is because I had to change a substitution in the icon url to use -night instead of just night because someone was using night in their domain name... so last night, I was getting a night icon for a forecast day which shouldn't be happening except night.svg wasn't getting re-written because it was night.svg not including -night.svg...

 This release adds new icons for light-rain and showers at night.
 Download the weather_icons.zip and unzip it for the new icons.
 This is only applicable if you are using the hybrid or new icon set!!!